rohirrimsride/weather-vane/README.md

 # weather-vane

 ## Description
-Weather-vane is a simple weather app for looking up the weather by city, state, country.
+Weather-vane is a weather app for looking up the weather by city, state, country.
 It includes a 5-day forecast as well as saving previous city searches by utilizing LocalStorage.

 ## ScreenShot